2017 Annual Conference

 He is also Extraordinary Researcher in Missiology for the North-West University (Potchefstroom, South Africa).
 He serves on the Mission and Evangelism Commission for the World Reformed Fellowship, and is the Executive Director of the Evangelical Reformed Fellowship.

 He has published numerous books and articles, principally in the areas of theology and missiology, most recently, the book, Reach and Teach: Educational Short-Term Missions as a Ministry of the Local Church (Eugene, OR: Wipf & Stock, 2016), and the articles “Will and Grace: The Essence of the Pelagian Debate,” Journal of Asian Evangelical Theology 20/2 (Sept 2016), and “Missiological Missteps and the Need for Theological Education in Myanmar,” International Bulletin for Mission Research (forthcoming).

-Tim Miskimens are currently serving in Chiang Mai, Thailand as Assistant Professor of Systematic.
-Tim servers under the Asia Baptist Theological Seminary of Cornerstone University.
+Tim Miskimen is currently serving in Chiang Mai, Thailand as Assistant Professor of Systematic Theology.
+Tim serves under the Asia Baptist Theological Seminary of Cornerstone University.